Toni-SM/semu.robotics.ros_bridge/README.md

 <a name="usage"></a>
 ### Extension usage

-Enabling the extension initializes a ROS node named `/OmniAddOnRosBridge` (configurable in the `extension.toml` file).
-This node will enable, when the simulation starts, the ROS topics, services and actions protocols according to the ROS add-on prims (and their configurations) existing in the current stage
+Enabling the extension initializes a ROS node named `/SemuRosBridge` (configurable in the `extension.toml` file).
+This node will enable, when the simulation starts, the ROS topics, services and actions protocols according to the ROS prims (and their configurations) existing in the current stage

 Disabling the extension shutdowns the ROS node and its respective active communication protocols